curl/everything-curl/http-http3.md

 The [alt-svc](http-altsvc.md) method of changing to HTTP/3 is the official way to bootstrap into HTTP/3 for a server.

-Note that you need that feature built-in and that it doesn't switch to HTTP/3 for the *current* request unless the alt-svc cache is already populated, but it will rather store the info for use in the *next* request to the host.
+Note that you need that feature built-in and that it does not switch to HTTP/3 for the *current* request unless the alt-svc cache is already populated, but it will rather store the info for use in the *next* request to the host.